 Pete Nordloh, Ph.D.

 Daniel Bryant ’93 (B.A.
 University of Houston at Clear Lake; M.Ed.
 Curriculum and Instructional Technology, Grand Canyon University; M. Ed.
 Educational Leadership, University of St. Thomas) is a graduate of St. Thomas and joined the faculty in 2015.
-He teaches Advanced Biology and Chemistry.
-He has been teaching Science in the Archdiocese for 18 years.
+He teaches Biology and AP Environmental Science.
+Daniel has been teaching Science in the Archdiocese for 18 years.
 He was named a Fellow of the Linnean Society of London in 2012.
 Mr. Bryant also serves as the Instructional Technology Specialist for the faculty.

-Carol Connor (B.S.
-Microbiology, Texas Tech University; M.S., Graduate School of Biomedical Science Center-Houston) teaches Biology.
+Carol Connor (B.S., Microbiology, Texas Tech University; M.S., Graduate School of Biomedical Science Center-Houston) teaches Biology and Chemistry.
 She has worked in the Serology department at the Houston Health Department and the Infectious Diseases Department at the University of Texas Medical School-Houston.
 Mrs. Connor joined the Science Department in 1996.

-Philip Cuneo (B.S.
-Science Education; M.Ed.
-Counseling, University of St. Thomas) joined the faculty of St. Thomas in 1990 and has served as both a Science teacher and Director of Guidance.
-He currently teaches Environmental Science.
+Philip Cuneo (B.S., Science Education and M.Ed., Counseling, University of St. Thomas) joined the faculty of St. Thomas in 1990 and has served as both a Scienceteacher and Director of Guidance.
+He currently teaches Biology and Environmental Science.

 Michael Lynch ‘94 (B.S., Loyola University, New Orleans; graduate studies Chemical Physics, Tulane University) is a graduate of St. Thomas and joined the faculty in 2008.
 He teaches Physics and AP Physics I and II.
 He also holds three U.S. patents for various process technologies.

 Ed Marintsch, Ph.D.
 (B.A. and M.A., Queens College of the City University of N.Y.; Ph.D.
-Geology, State University of NY at Stony Brook) has been at St. Thomas since 1986.
-Currently he teaches Geology and Oceanography, and is the mentor of the Rocketry Club.
+Geology, State University of NY at Stony Brook) has taught at St. Thomas since 1986.
+Currently he teaches Earth Science and is the mentor of the Rocketry Club.
 He was a Pre-Doctoral Fellow in the Department of Paleobiology at the U.S. National Museum (Smithsonian Institution) in Washington, D.C., and is the author of several publications related to paleontology and geology.